portlandcodeschool/primer/syllabus.md

 Attend every class, even if you miss one.
 You already paid for it, so don't worry if you get behind.
 You can't get help unless you ask for it.

+If you cannot attend one or more sessions, please contact your instructor in advance.
+We will work with you to customize your learning experience.

 This course requires 6 hours each week for classroom time.
-Successful students put in  about 1 hour of their own time each week for each classroom hour for a total of 12 hours per week.

 Please look carefully at the course meeting hours and make sure you can be available for those times.

-At Portland Code School, the instructors value your time and they expect you to value theirs.
+At Portland Code School, the instructors value your time and they expect you to value the time of your felow students.
 Please arrive on time to limit distractions and enable other students to become successful in this course.

+#### Homework

+ You can get a lot out of the class just by attending class.
+We've had students benefit from the class that were very busy with work and family.

+Students get the most out of this class if they can put in about 1 hour of their own time each week for each classroom hour for a total of 12 hours per week.

+Students who have more time and want additional challenge will have plenty of oppotunities.

 ## Assessment Methods

-There are two primary assignements in the Primer Basic.
+There are two primary assignments in the Primer Basic.
 These are project-based assignments and mirror projects you would find in a job.

 First, you'll create a basic web page with elements such as header, footer, div, paragraphs, and images.
 Check out the [project guide](http://portlandcodeschool.github.io/primer/assignments/creating-your-first-website/) for more details.